MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 Known as "recordsets," `CRecordset` objects are typically used in two forms: dynasets and snapshots.
 A dynaset stays synchronized with data updates made by other users.
 A snapshot is a static view of the data.
 Each form represents a set of records fixed at the time the recordset is opened.
 When you scroll to a record in a dynaset, it reflects changes made to the record, either by other users or by other recordsets in your application.

 > [!NOTE]
-> If you are working with the Data Access Objects (DAO) classes rather than the Open Database Connectivity (ODBC) classes, use class [`CDaoRecordset`](../../mfc/reference/cdaorecordset-class.md) instead.
+> If you're working with the Data Access Objects (DAO) classes rather than the Open Database Connectivity (ODBC) classes, use class [`CDaoRecordset`](../../mfc/reference/cdaorecordset-class.md) instead.
 For more information, see [Overview: Database Programming](../../data/data-access-programming-mfc-atl.md).

 To work with either kind of recordset, you typically derive an application-specific recordset class from `CRecordset`.
 Recordsets select records from a data source, and you can then: